 Let’s talk about the “F” word.
 No, not the one that we hope our toddler doesn’t repeat as it escapes our lips accidentally!
 I’m talking about one that causes even more controversy . . . feeding!
 It seems that one of the main topics of motherhood is how women decide to feed their babies.
-For something that is an absolute universal part of caring for children, it feels like an obvious bond mothers share.
+For something that is a universal part of caring for children, it feels like an obvious bond mothers share.
 But it really isn’t.
 And it can’t be because each mother’s experience is unique.

 Each Feeding Journey is Unique

 Like many new mothers, I had been inundated with the propaganda that “breast is best.”
-I was told that breastfeeding is a natural ability that we have as women, so of course, that was what I was going to do.
+I was told that breastfeeding is a natural ability we have as women, so of course, that was what I was going to do.
 I never gave any other situation a thought.
 However, after an unexpected, early birth while I was out of state, I quickly realized that my planning was instantly thrown out of the window.
 My feeding journey with my son was everything I didn’t expect, but it was beautiful, nonetheless.

 My formula-feeding journey came first.

-We had a rocky start in our partnership, my son and I. I thought breastfeeding was a natural bond we would share, but I learned it wasn’t happening that way on day five of his life.
+We had a rocky start in our partnership, my son and me.
+I thought breastfeeding was a natural bond we would share, but I learned it wasn’t happening that way on day five of his life.
 He was lethargic, his diaper was dry, and we were flying to the pediatrician’s office.
 He was dehydrated, he had lost weight, and he was hungry.

 My wonderful pediatrician decided we were going to feed him right there.
 I started to cry, realizing I wasn’t in a state emotionally to unhook my nursing bra and feed him.
 He sensed my hesitation (honestly, dread) and asked if I had ever heard of supplemental formula.
 The suggestion stung; I won’t lie.
 Of course, I’ve heard of formula.
 But wasn’t my son not old enough for it?
-Doesn’t he need my breastmilk?
+Doesn’t he need my breast milk?
 I racked my brain silently through all the pages of the books I had read, preparing for this baby, and I was coming up blank on this topic.

 As I fumbled to get my son on my breast, my nipples were as dry as my poor baby’s diaper.
 There was nothing there at that moment to nourish him.
 Except, there was!
 There was a wonderful bottle of nutritious formula, specially created by award-winning scientists, waiting to feed him.
 Guess what?
 He ate it all, burped, and smiled.
 His overall state, physically and emotionally, changed in an instant.

 My son was hungry, and I was unable to feed him, despite my best efforts.
-After meeting with lactation consultants, my doctors, and watching my son’s cues and weight gain, we decided to switch to exclusive formula feeding a few weeks later.
+After meeting with lactation consultants and my doctors and watching my son’s cues and weight gain, we decided to switch to exclusive formula feeding a few weeks later.
 Not only did he change, but I did too.
-A weight was lifted off of my shoulders, and I felt like I could breathe easier.
+A weight was lifted off my shoulders, and I felt like I could breathe easier.
 I measured out amounts, kept track of his feeds, and visually saw the bottle emptying into his hungry tummy.
 He was thriving.
 And the predictability and stability of formula feeding helped me thrive as well.